gzachariadis/Python.Challenges/README.md

 <p align="justify">This repository acts a diary, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level to achieve Mastery of the Python language.</p>

+<p align="justify">You can go peruse these exercises and try them yourself in any order you might like.
+You can find them grouped by Platform, then difficulty level and finally alphabetically by their title.

+Happy coding! 🥳

 ## Coding Style

 <p align="justify">Almost every problem has a long, verbose and short, concise solution.
 IMHO, a long descriptive solution is almost always preferred over a cryptic one-liner.
 The exception being, a shared understanding of the code by the entire development team.</p>